gyoerkaa/mdltools/minimap_gen/README.txt

 Whether to import the light sources from the models.
 It is not recommended to do so.
-The color of the light sources may affect the render result, while in-game their color depends on the settings made by the builder.
+The color of the light sources may affect the render result, while in-game their color depends on the settings chosen by the builder.
 1 = Light source will be imported
-0 = No import (recommended)
+0 = No import (recommended, default)
 [MINIMAP]
 IMPORT_LIGHTS=0

+Wether to ignore objects with activated tilefade.
+Recommended for tilesets with ceilings, as blender's renderer does not support backface culling, which would result in only the ceiling being rendered.
+1 = Fading objects will be imported (default)
+0 = Fading objects will NOT be imported (recommended for tilesets with ceiling) [MINIMAP]
+IMPORT_FADING_OBJ=1